-Character Sheet Format: Character Name Health: X Armor Class: X Roll: X-XX Ability 1: Y [Ability Description] Ability 2: Z [Ability Description] Perk 1: Y [Perk Description] Perk 2: Z [Perk Description] Skills: X, Y, Z
+Character Sheet Format: Character Name Health: X Armor Class: X Base Roll: X-XX Ability 1: [Ability Description] Ability 2: [Ability Description] Ability 3: [Ability Description] Perk 1: [Perk Description] Perk 2: [Perk Description] Perk 3: [Perk Description] Skills: A, B, C

 Q:I have a question, or I would like to provide feedback.
 How do I do that?

 A: Please send Ismond a Website Message and he will get back to you as soon as possible.